kai-xitu/Linux-study1.1/README.md

 The object is personal.
 I'm a programming enthusiast.
-I'm learning some programming larguages now.
+I'm learning some Linux programming larguages now.